• Moat Low

 I'm not really a 'big views' person, but this is one of those magnificent vistas that draws you in to look at all the tiny details, which is what I love most.
 Looking out over Monsal Dale, very early on a hazy summer morning, it's the epitome of English countryside.
 The little farm surrounded by small fields, the rickety bridge over the River Wye, and then further up, the hamlet of Upperdale hiding in the trees that line the limestone valley.
 I could look at this Big Little View for hours.

-Featuring my photograph of an old stone barn in a field of buttercups, this coaster is perfect for bringing the Peak District countryside right to your table.
+• Featuring my photograph of a very bold little lamb in a field of buttercups, this coaster is perfect for bringing the Peak District countryside right to your table.
 It's hard-wearing yet beautiful, with a full melamine surface and a gloss finish which is resistant to scratches.

 Sometimes everything you need is right there in front of you.
 Nothing more complicated than an old stone barn in a summer field, surrounded by trees as the evening light falls golden on the grasses.
 I stayed here until the sunlight faded, the air chilled and the owls began hooting.